mohanramamoorthy/flight-tracker-app/README.md

 >**java -jar target/flight-tracker-app-1.0.0.jar**

-5. Use the options as instructed
+5. Use the options as instructed by the application

 ## Notes

 * The program execution will be terminated for the wrong inputs
-* The program doesn't loop in the same path which is already traversed